nicolacanzonieri/nicolacanzonieri/README.md

 ### Change of direction...

-While my passion for gaming remains, in 2024 I've discovered a new calling in software development.
+While my passion for gaming remains, in 2024 I've discovered a new calling in general-purpose software development.
 In particular this new projects are focused on a better lifestyle and mental health.
 Part of this transition are Aura for Android and Lucid for the web.
 Because of this change of direction I renamed Sliced Games Studios in Halo Productions

 ### Other projects and opportunities